-Once you get the hang of using integration-related functions, you'll want to know how to work with your newly-acquired data.
-For example, you'll want to display it nicely in a table.
+Once you get the hang of Actions, you'll want to know how to work with your newly-acquired data and display it in a nice new table.

-That's where data tables come in.
-Unlike normal tables (where you type or paste in the data by hand) data tables are dynamically created based on data retrieved from a function.
-You just have to tell Rows where the table should go, and what columns it should have.
+That's where Data Tables come in.
+Unlike normal tables (where you type or paste in the data by hand) Data Tables are dynamically created based on data retrieved from an Action.
+You just have to tell Rows what columns it should display.

 Data Table Example

-Here's an example walkthough of how data tables work:
+Here's an example walkthrough of how data tables work:

 Configure the options for the Data Table:

-Option Use To Table Headers Select the attributes that you want to see such as "company size" or "location". - This adds table headers for the attributes as well as the data itself.
+Option Use To Table Columns Select the attributes that you want to see such as "company size" or "location". - This adds table headers for the attributes as well as the data itself.

 Table Orientation Select where the headers should go. - The default option puts the headers in the first row, so that each column has a name.